+Table of Contents 1

 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
-3

-Preventing medical mistakes 4
+Preventing medical mistakes

+-

-Section 1.
-Facts about this fee-for-service plan
+Section 1 Facts about this fee-for-service Plan

+General features of our High Option

+How we pay providers

-Section 2.
-How we change for 2005
+Section 2 How we change for 2006

 Program-wide changes

 Changes to this Plan

-Section 3.
-How you get care
+Section 3 How you get care 9

 Identification cards

-Where you get covered care
+Where you get covered care 9

 Covered providers

-Covered facilities

-What you must do to get covered care
+Covered facilities What you must do to get covered care

 Transitional care

-Hospital care
+Hospital care 11

 How to get approval for

-Your hospital stay
+Your hospital stayOther services

-Other services

-Section 4.
-Your costs for covered services 14
+Section 4 Your costs for covered services

-Copayments 14

 Deductible

 Coinsurance

 Differences between our allowance and the bill

 Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

-When Government facilities bill us.
+When Government facilities bill us

-If we overpay you 16

-When you are age 65 or over and do not have Medicare 17
+When you are age 65 or over and do not have Medicare

-When you have the Original Medicare Plan (Part A, Part B, or both) 18
+When you have the Original Medicare Plan (Part A, Part B, or both)

-Section 5.
-Benefits - OVERVIEW (See page 8 for how our benefits changed this year and pages 83-84 for a benefits summary.)

-Section 5(a) Medical services and supplies provided by physicians and other health care professionals.
-21

-Section 5(b) Surgical and anesthesia services provided by physicians and other health care professional

-Section 5(c) Services provided by a hospital or other facility, and ambulance services

-Section 5(d) Emergency services/accidents

-Section 5(e) Mental health and substance abuse benefits

-Section 5(f) Prescription drug benefits 51

-Section 5(g) Special features 55

-Flexible benefits option 55

-Centers of excellence for tissue and organ transplants 55

-Healthy Pregnancy Program 55

-Disease management programs

-Web enabled customer service 56

-Section 5(h) Dental benefits
+Section 5 Benefits

+High Option Benefits 19

-Section 5(i) Non-FEHB benefits available to Plan members 59
+Non-FEHB benefits available to Plan members 61

-Section 6.
-General exclusions - things we don't cover 60
+Section 6 General exclusions - things we don't cover 62

-Section 7.
-Filing a claim for covered services 62
+Section 7 Filing a claim for covered services 64

-Section 8.
-The disputed claims process 64
+Section 8 The disputed claims process 66

-Section 9.
-Coordinating benefits with other coverage 66
+Section 9 Coordinating benefits with other coverage 68

-When you have other health coverage 66
+When you have other health coverage

 What is Medicare?

 Should I enroll in Medicare?
-66

 The Original Medicare Plan (Part A or Part B)

-Medicare Advantage

-Private Contract with your physician
+Private contract with your physician

+Medicare Advantage (Part C) 70

+Medicare prescription drug coverage (Part D)

-TRICARE and CHAMPVA
+TRICARE and CHAMPVA 72

-Workers' Compensation
+Workers' Compensation 72

 Medicaid

-When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care 72

-·
+When others are responsible for injuries

-Section 10.
-Definitions of terms we use in this brochure 72
+Section 10 Definitions of terms we use in this brochure 74

-Section 11.
-FEHB Facts 75
+Section 11 FEHB Facts 77

-Coverage information 75
+Coverage information 77

-No pre-existing condition limitation 75
+No pre-existing condition limitation

-Where you can get information about enrolling in the FEHB Program 75
+• Where you can get information about enrolling in the FEHB Program 77

 Types of coverage available for you and your family

 Children's Equity Act

 When benefits and premiums start

-When you retire
+• When you retire

 When you lose benefits

 When FEHB coverage ends

 Spouse equity coverage

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

-Getting a Certificate of Group Health Plan Coverage 77
+Getting a Certificate of Group Health Plan Coverage

-Section 12.
-Two Federal Programs complement FEHB benefits
+Section 12 Two Federal Programs complement FEHB benefits 80

 The Federal Flexible Spending Account Program - FSAFEDS

-The Federal Long Term Care Insurance Program 81
+The Federal Long Term Care Insurance Program

+The reactal Bong Term Care insulance riogram

-Index 82
+Index 84

-Summary of benefits for the Foreign Service Benefit Plan - 2005 83
+Summary o of benefits for the High Option of the Foreign Service Benefit Plan - 2006 85

-2005 Rate Information for Foreign Service Benefit Plan 88
+2006 Rate Information for Foreign Service Benefit Plan 89